Sam aged 0!

 I think it made for a lovely photo.

 This was taken at Camber Sands in September 1996, and this holiday was the first time Sam got to really play on the beach!
 I remember we had a very sunny week.
 I loved this picture so much that at Christmas that year we created a laminated calendar featuring this photo to send out to friends and family.
 I thought he looked very grown-up, considering he was still only 1 year's old!

 We returned to this spot in August 2005 with my mum - see page Mum's Photo-Biog Part 5

 Here he is in the back garden with his Teletubby Dipsy.

 These toys were especially hard to obtain as Teletubby fever swept the nation that year... so he was fortunate to get one so soon!

-I really loved this picture, and for his 3rd birthday his mother created a birthday card with the photo at the centre which we sent up to CBBC... and it was shown on the screen by presenter Dominic Wood with other children's photo-cards, just prior to that day's edition of the Teletubbies!
-Before an audience of millions, no doubt...!
+I really loved this picture, and for his 3rd birthday his mum Marie created a birthday card with this photo at the centre, which we sent up to CBBC... and it was shown on the screen by presenter Dominic Wood with other children's photo-cards, just prior to that day's edition of the Teletubbies - before an audience of millions, no doubt...!
 It was a very proud moment, and really cool to see Sam on the telly.

 Sam aged 3

 Here's Sam with his Gromit jumper!
-He was a big fan of Wallace & Gromit at the time, and would watch the three W&G films over and over, and recite the dialogue!
-My mother spotted this jumper (which someone had knitted) on sale at the cafe of our local park where he used to play, and thought it was perfect for him.
+He was a big fan of Wallace and Gromit at the time, and would watch the three W&G films over and over, and even recite some of the dialogue.
+My mother spotted this jumper (which someone had knitted) on sale at the café of our local park where he used to play, and thought it was perfect for him.